Urine collection device

 A urine collection device or UCD is a device that allows the collection of urine for analysis (as in medical or forensic urinalysis) or for purposes of simple elimination (as in vehicles engaged in long voyages and not equipped with toilets, particularly aircraft and spacecraft).
 UCDs of the latter type are sometimes called piddle packs.

 Similar devices are used, primarily by men, to manage urinary incontinence.
-These devices attached to the outside of the penile area and direct urine into a separate collection chamber such as a leg or bedside bag.
+These devices are attached to the outside of the penile area and direct urine into a separate collection chamber such as a leg or bedside bag.
 There are several varieties of external urine collection devices on the market today including male external catheters also known as urisheaths or Texas/condom catheters, urinals and hydrocolloid-based devices.

 External products should not be used by any individual who experiences urinary retention without overflow incontinence.

 Description

 A urine collection device allows an individual to empty their bladder into a container hygienically and without spilling urine.